evdomene/tellervo/README.md

 It can be used on any POSIX compatible system (Linux, OS X, etc)

-> **Note**:
-> The pipeline is written in DSL1.
-The latest versions of Nextflow that support it are 22.04.x and 22.10.x.
-We are currently updating the pipeline to DSL2.

 In case you prefer to run Tellu locally, we have created a Nextflow pipeline that runs Tellu and tidies the output detections in a single file with an extra column with the filename information.
 The pipeline also outputs the images with the detections drawn so you can assess how good has it been.

 ### Installation